 Artemis Fowl: The Atlantis Complex has Artemis contract a mental condition of the same name that usually only strikes magical beings, but he has contracted it due to his abosorbing a small amount of magic.
 The symptoms escape This Troper at the time, but they are not good.
 Well, the team (Holly, Artemis, Butler, Juliet, Mulch, and Foaly) take down Turnball Root and save Atlantis.
 Sounds good right?
 But there's two HUGE problems: Opal Koboi's past self (long story) is still in the future, and Artemis STILL has Atlantis Complex.

 Artemis: I was a broken boy and you fixed me.
 Thank you.

-A the end of Divergent, most of Abnegation has been killed by the mind-controlled Dauntless, the Tris had to kill Will, And Tobias and Tris are factionless.
+At the end of Divergent, most of the Abnegation have been killed by the mind-controlled Dauntless, Tris had to kill Will, and she and Tobias are factionless.